Updated on by Daniel Twigg

 ….well in truth, we do.
 Connectivity is the key element of any iPaaS solution.
 However, with over 300,000 SaaS companies no iPaaS is going to have 100% coverage.

 Not unsurprisingly, therefore, connector availability is something we come up against frequently.
-Generally we find that we have coverage of a large proportion of connectors that prospective clients need – but that we will need to build a few more either at point of onboarding or further down the line.
+Generally, we find that we have coverage of a large proportion of connectors that prospective clients need – but that we will need to build a few more either at the point of onboarding or further down the line.

 So what are the options when a customer or prospect asks for a connector we currently don’t have?

 We have a Connector Team dedicated to building new application connectors and extending existing ones.
 When you are onboarding we will be scoping both the connector to your own platform as well as any other third-party connectors required.